hkirk/swtafp-slides/slides/01/01-intro.md

 ### Interactive shell

-- F\# and other functional languages are explorative by nature
+- F# and other functional languages are explorative by nature<br/><!-- .element: class="fragment" -->
-- The interactive shell lets you try out code easy
+- The interactive shell lets you try out code easy<!-- .element: class="fragment" -->
+  - REPL (read-eval-print loop)

 ----